-Burning the pairing species is in a state of constant ebullition, and from it issue, which quickly ignites on the touch of a candle, and burns with a brilliant flame.
-Spring is enclosed in a barrel, which collects the same and lets it out through a tube inserted at the top.
+One mile south from the Falls, near the rapids, is the Burning Spring.
+This is in a state of constant ebullition, and from it issues a stream of sulphuretted hydrogen gas, which quickly ignites on the touch of a candle, and burns with a brilliant flame.
+The Spring is enclosed in a barrel, which collects the gas and lets it out through a tube inserted at the top.
 This gas might, without doubt, be communicated by pipes to neighboring buildings, and substituted for candles and lamps.
-The keeper of the Spring, Mr. J. Conklin, expects a small fee from visiters, for his trouble.
-There are strong indications at this Spring of a bed of coal near, but no effort has yet been made to discover it.
+The keeper of the Spring, Mr. J. Conklin, expects a small fee from visiters for his trouble.
+There are strong indications at this Spring of a bed of coal near, but no effort has yet been made to procure it.